 When would our company not be charged VAT on accommodation?

 On a UK based hotel?
 The short answer here is never.
 It may seem like your company has not been charged VAT on UK hotel accommodation because there is no VAT on the invoice you receive (or you don’t receive an invoice).
-However, this does not mean that there is no VAT being charged, it just means that the VAT is built into the price while not being included on the invoice.
+However, this does not mean that no VAT is being charged, it just means that the VAT is built into the price while not being included on the invoice.
 This will be because the booking website is operating under TOMS and is therefore not permitted to include VAT on the invoice although your company is still effectively bearing the 20% VAT cost.

 What does our company need to recover the VAT on hotels in the UK?

 It can often be difficult to work out if the invoice/bill received from the hotel can be used to recover VAT.
-Click on the link to get a checklist that you can use to check if you can recover the VAT using the invoice/receipt you have received from the hotel.

 Can I recover VAT charged in other countries?